Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/max-out-stats.md

 ### Shooting and Flying

 These stats will also increase in common in-game activities.
-Certain Missions, such as Heists, give you opportunities to shoot enemies and use aircrafts.
+Certain Missions, such as Heists, give you opportunities to shoot enemies and use aircraft.
 In addition, there is special activity for boosting each of those stats.
 The shooting ranges in Ammu-Nation and your Bunker can be used to increase your shooting skill, and completing Flight School lessons boosts your flying stat.